renuka-yaramsetty/divvy-rental-service/README.md

    ```bash
    curl -H "Authorization: authToken" http://localhost:8080/stations/2
    ```

+#### Trips

+Trips data is read from local file and cached on server start

 3. Given one or more stations, return the number of riders in the following age groups, [0-20,21-30,31-40,41-50,51+, unknown], who ended their trip at that station for a given day